 - Map and Locations

-The Sociology program offered at ASU’s West campus provides students a greater understanding of the development, structure and behavior of organized groups, in order to explore the issues of social change, inequality and diversity.
-Students will learn vital research skills needed to analyze complex social issues, becoming valuable assets in journalism, politics and public administration.
+The Sociology degree offered at ASU’s West campus provides students a greater understanding of the development, structure and behavior of organized groups, in order to explore the issues of social change, inequality and diversity.

 The School of Social and Behavioral Sciences offers a BS in sociology in the New College of Interdisciplinary Arts and Sciences at ASU's West campus.

 Sociology is the study of the organization and development of societies and the institutions within them.
 The sociology program helps students better understand the development, structure, interaction and collective behavior of organized groups.
 The program explores the theories, practices and policies underlying the issues of social change, inequality and diversity.
 This degree program provides training in important research skills used to describe, interpret and evaluate evidence across diverse settings important in the economy.

 This is a flexible program that provides opportunities for students to work collaboratively with faculty on intellectual and policy issues and helps them develop the research skills necessary for the analysis of complex social issues.
 The BS degree differs from the BA degree in that it requires an additional methods course.

 Graduates are prepared for employment in corporate or governmental organizations or to continue their studies in graduate programs in sociology, social science or professional schools.

 A major map outlines the degree’s requirements for graduation.